Coronavirus in New England: What You Need to Know

 She said the plan is flexible and subject to change if there is a surge in new cases.

-The state on Monday reported seven news deaths from COVID-19, bringing the total number of fatalities from the disease to 233.
-The state also reported 269 news cases for a total of more than 7,700.
+The state on Tuesday reported six news deaths from COVID-19, bringing the total number of fatalities from the disease to 239.
+The state also reported 218 new cases for a total of 7,926.

 CONNECTICUT